 37 Star U.S. Flag laid upon President Lincoln's casket in Philadelphia, PA 1865.

-On April 14, 1865 President Abraham Lincoln was assassinated by a Southern sympathizer, a prominent actor, John Wilkes Booth, from a respected family of America's best stage actors of the time.
-He committed this act in revenge for the Northern triumph over the South during the Great American Civil War.
+On April 14, 1865, President Abraham Lincoln was assassinated by a Southern sympathizing prominent actor, John Wilkes Booth.
+He was from a respected family of America's best stage actors.
+He committed this act in revenge for the Northern triumph over the South during the American Civil War.
 A shocked and stunned country embraced their martyred President as never before.
-This and other artifacts from the period of the national funeral helps tell the story of the nation's respect for the President who had guided the country through the most terrible war of all wars in its past and also its future todate.
+This flag and other artifacts from the period of Lincoln's funeral help tell the story of the nation's respect and admiration for the President who had guided the country through a most terrible war.

-The funeral of Abraham Lincoln was a process rather than an event, and crowds flocked to railroad stations and sidings all along the route from Washington D.C. to Springfield, Illinois.
-Mementos such as these are quiet rare due to the nature of the pieces and they represent some of the best to survive from that national event.
+Abraham Lincoln's funeral was a process rather than an event, and crowds flocked to railroad stations and sidings all along the route from Washington D.C. to Springfield, Illinois.
+Mementos such as flags from the Lincoln assassination and funeral are quite rare, less than 70 are known to have survived, due to the fragile ephemeral nature of textiles.
+They are silent survivors from that national event.

-This 37 star U.S. flag is believed to be such a memorial piece related to the assassination of Abraham Lincoln.
-Text hand written on label under flag:
+This 37-star U.S. flag is such a memorial piece related to the funeral of Abraham Lincoln.
+The hand-written text under flag reads:

 Exhibition History: